Class McpServerToolAttribute

 Idempotent

-Gets or sets whether calling the tool repeatedly with the same arguments will have no additional effect on its environment.
+Gets or sets a value that indicates whether calling the tool repeatedly with the same arguments has no additional effect on its environment.

 public bool Idempotent { get; set; }